I tried “non-goals” last year. That didn’t work for me. This year I’m going back to defining specific goals.

 About the Author

 Hello!
-I’m Jonah Calinawan, and I create cyanotype art that makes you think and feeds the soul.
-I also blog about the quest for a meaningful life using art and positivity.
+I’m Jonah Calinawan, an accountant, artist, and mythologist.
+I create cyanotype art that makes you think and feeds the soul and write about the quest for a meaningful life through art and mythology.